SUNET/edusign-app/README.rst

-access to some deployment of the eduSign API / sign service, in the form of the URL of the API / service, the name of a profile for which we have basic auth credentials, the said credentials, and the entityID of the SP that has driven the authentication of the user (known as :code:`signRequesterID` to the API, which needs to be registered with it).
+access to some deployment of the eduSign API / sign service, in the form of the URL of the API / service, the name of a profile for which we have basic auth credentials, the said credentials, and the entityID of the SP that has driven the authentication of the user (known as :code:`signRequesterID` to the API, which needs to be registered with it; in production this would be the entityID of the app as an SP, but in development, since we would not normally be able to register our instance of the app with the sign service, we fake it, and provide some value agreed upon with the operators of the API).

 We also need an identity at a SAML IdP that has established trust with the eduSign API.
 In production, we would use this same IdP to authenticate our